Showing posts with label Holidays. Show all posts

 Many people think charcuterie is an Italian term, but actually, it is a French term meaning "Pork Butcher".

-Our son Sammy and his wife Tricia created the board you see in the photo on our last visit to their house.
+Our son, Sammy, and his wife, Tricia, created the board you see in the photo during our last visit to their house.
 They created this board in about 15 minutes.
 They were like watching two artists create a masterpiece.

 What is on a Charcuterie Board?